Training Young Horses: How to train your horse successfully

 Finding the right equipment for young horses

 The right equipment is a perennial issue in equestrian sport.
 At a young age, with the change of seasons or due to injury-related breaks - the horse's body is constantly changing.
 The good news is that those who have been diligent in their preparatory work will have an easy time when lunging for the first time.
 A halter and lunge line will suffice for the time being.
-Alternatively, you can also use a cavesson for lunging.
-It is also advisable to put on boots to protect against injuries.
+Alternatively, you can also use a cavesson can also be used.
+It is also advisable to put on gaiters to protect against injuries.
 It becomes more difficult when the snaffle is introduced.
-Then you will have to find the right bit, and that's not so easy.
-Show jumping riders Andreas Kreuzer and Holger Wulschner explain clearly and in detail what is important when it comes to the right equipment for young horses: "What equipment does my horse need?" here:
+Then you have to find the right bit, which is not that easy.

 The first steps have been taken and the time has finally come: it's time to get on your horse!
 This also means the search for a suitable saddle is imminent.
 Before the saddle is put on, it is advisable to put on a lunging girth so that the horse gets used to the feeling of a girth.
 Then, together with a competent saddler a saddle needs to be fitted.
 Especially with young horses, the saddle must be checked frequently and adjusted if necessary, as their musculature changes quickly.
 A suitable saddle is nevertheless essential to avoid negative experiences, to allow the correct muscle development and to avoid pressure points.
 To make mounting easier later on, the horse should already be well accustomed to the saddle.
 At the beginning, the horse is walked a few steps with saddle and then later lunged with a saddle.